isergey87/gradient-utils/README.md

 If the gradient is without an angle, then returns `180deg` according to the specification

-If the color cannot be parsed, `Unknown Color` will be returned

 **isLinearGradientWithAngle**

 Checks if parsed gradient is gradient with angle e.g. `linear-gradient(217deg, red, green)`